Viewing and Inspecting PostGIS Data

 • Password

 Safe Software provides a READ-ONLY PostgreSQL/PostGIS database to use while working through training or articles.
-Since this database is read-only, instructions have been provided on how to create and set up your own training database that allows writing access as well.
+Since this database is read-only, instructions have been provided for creating and setting up your own training database that allows write access as well.
 For instructions on how to create that database, see Creating a PostgreSQL/PostGIS Training Database with FME

 Safe Software read-only PostgreSQL training credentials: